How to Design a Robust WordPress Website in 2022

 To set your time zone, go to Settings » General.
 Look for the “Timezone” drop-down menu and select the city or time zone you want to use.

-Your WordPress site will look different depending on the theme you choose.
-A WordPress theme is a collection of files that work together to create the design and functionality of a WordPress site.
+The appearance and features of your WordPress website will vary depending on the template you select.
+A WordPress template consists of interconnected files that collaborate to establish the design and functionality of your WordPress site.

 Upload your logo